-Deferrals of admission into the one-year BEd program will be allowed only for serious medical circumstances and for compassionate reasons.
-When requesting a medical deferral, teacher candidates must submit to the Student Services: 1) a medical certificate to be received no later than 15 August; and 2) a medical clearance form when they are ready to return (to be received no later than 1 February).
+Deferrals of admission into the four term B.Ed./Dip.Ed. program will be allowed only for serious medical circumstances and for compassionate reasons.
+When requesting a medical deferral, teacher candidates must submit to the Student Services: 1) a medical certificate to be received no later than 15 April; and 2) a medical clearance form when they are ready to return (to be received no later than 1 February).
 When requesting a compassionate deferral, candidates must submit documentation to support their appeal.
 Deferrals will be given for one academic year only.

 Applicants who have been granted deferrals are required to submit an application to OUAC/TEAS for the year of entry, and pay the TEAS application fees.
 However, applicants are not required to pay the university supplementary fees, or order transcripts.
-Applicants must inform Student Services by 1 February of the following year of their intention to attend the subsequent year's program.
-If they fail to do so by 1 February, they will be dropped automatically with no further eligibility.
+Applicants must inform Student Services by 1 December of the following year of their intention to attend the subsequent year's program.
+If they fail to do so by 1 December, they will be dropped automatically with no further eligibility.

-Those dropped would need to submit a new application if they still wish to pursue a BEd degree at Queen's.
+Those dropped would need to submit a new application if they still wish to pursue the B.Ed./Dip.Ed. degree at Queen's.
 Transcripts and other supporting documentation will be retained by Student Services for one more year.
 This means that those re-applying will only have to complete the online application at OUAC/TEAS and Personal Statement of Experience (PSE), but will not need to resubmit their transcripts, unless they have taken additional courses.
 There will be no guarantee of admission to the program at the time of re-application.